jthro/COMP3821_PROJECT/proposalToDos.md

 and clearly labelled, text spacing aids readability, consistent formatting.
 Text is clear and concise.

+# Based on General Project Rubric
+- Proposals should be roughly 2 to 3 pages in length
+- Include a self-contained statement of the proposed topic,
+- A brief survey of the topic (including any currently known results and conjectures left unresolved),
+- A potential approach to the problem (or more),
+- One or two ideas that might not work.
+- Where possible, include a discussion on any real-world applications.

 # Based On Gerald Feedback
 - ~~Define problem - define introduction and motiviation for use of markov chains for k coloring problem~~
 - Propose randomised algorithm for that problem